30-Year-Old Leaves The Nest — After Parents Win Court-Ordered Eviction

 Then he came back to grab a few more things.

 But he did leave again, this time with 2 1/2 hours to spare.
-And this time with the aging Volkswagen Passat that had become a focal point of the roughly half-dozen messages his parents wrote him before going to court.
+And this time with the aging car that had become a focal point of the roughly half-dozen messages his parents wrote him before going to court.
 The hatchback got a little help from some jumper cables, and Rotondo offered the members of the media gathered outside a tasteful honk of the horn before leaving the block.

 That honk lent a valedictory note to what had become a winding saga that NPR's Bill Chappell recounted last week.
 First, in October, there were the informal discussions about leaving the house; then, beginning in February, there were the notes that escalated from a little financial motivation to formal orders to leave; and finally, after an original 30-day deadline lapsed, there was the confrontation in court.